McGill-DMaS/Kam1n0-Community/README.md

 ## The Overall Platform

 The figure below shows the major UI components and functionalities of Kam1n0 v2.x.
+In general, each user has an application list, a running-job list, and a result file list.
+Application list shows the applications owned by the user and shared by the others.
+Running-job list shows the running progress for large query (such as chrome.dll) and indexing procedure.
+Result file list displayes the saved results.
+More details can be found on our [tutorial](#documentation).

 <p align="center">
   <img src="documentation/others/pic2.png"/>
 </p>

-## Backward Compatibility

-* The assembly code repositories and configuration files used in previous versions (<2.0.0) are no longer supported by the latest version.

 #  Installation Instruction